smartnodes-lab/tensorlink/README.md

 Training progress and network activity will soon be viewable through the [Smartnodes](https://smartnodes.ca/app) dashboard (currently under development).

----

 ## Inference APIs

-Tensorlink offers a lightweight API for performing distributed inference, allowing access to popular Hugging Face pre-trained models on-demand.
-Furthermore, you may offload your model using the `DistributedModel` and call it just like a regular PyTorch model, whether from a local script or remotely.
+Tensorlink provides a lightweight API for distributed inference, offering on-demand access to popular pre-trained models from Hugging Face.
+It supports both free public inference on a rotating set of models and paid requests for dedicated jobs and custom services.
+The list of currently supported public models is maintained on our GitHub page and updated regularly to reflect availability and usage trends.
+Below is the most recent set of free, publicly accessible models:

+- `Qwen/Qwen2.5-7B-Instruct`

+> ⚠️ A wider selection of much larger models will become available as more nodes join the network.
+Sorry for the inconvenience.

 #### Example: API request from Python (with `requests`)